 Prior to September 1, 2023, the Company had also entered into a letter of appointment with Stephen Gatley dated October 13, 2021 (the "Gatley Letter of Appointment"), pursuant to which letter of appointment, Mr. Gatley agreed to act as a non-executive director.
 The Gatley Letter of Appointment provides that either party thereto may terminate such Letter of Appointment with three months' written notice.
 Further, under the Gatley Letter of Appointment, Mr. Gatley was entitled to receive an annual fee of \$20,000, less any applicable deductions and withholdings.
 Further, the Company entered into an Agreement to Act as Chair of the South Crofty Technical Committee dated May 9, 2022 with Mr. Gatley (the "Technical Committee Chair Agreement").
-The Technical Committee Chair Agreement provides that, commencing January 1, 2022, Mr. Gatley shall act as chair of the technical committee of the Company (the "Technical Committee") and provide certain services to the Company in exchange for a fee of £3,000 per calendar month (being \$5,051 based on the Bank of Canada exchange rate of 1.6837 as at December 31, 2023). exclusive of certain taxes, and subject to certain additional fees on a pro-rata basis for additional services provided.
-The term of the Technical Committee Chair Agreement shall continue until either party provides one month's written notice of termination to the other party, provided. however, that notwithstanding the foregoing, the Company may terminate the Technical Committee Chair Agreement with immediate effect in the event that: (a) Mr. Gatley commits any gross misconduct affecting the business of the Company; (b) Mr. Gatley commits any serious or repeated breach or non-observance of any of the provisions of the Technical Committee Chair Agreement or refuses or neglects to comply with any reasonable and lawful directors of the Company; (c) Mr. Gatley is convicted of any criminal offence (other than an offence under certain road traffic legislation for which a fine or non-custodial penalty is imposed); (d) Mr. Gatley commits any fraud or dishonesty or acts in any manner which in the opinion of the Board brings or is likely to bring Mr. Gatley or the Company into disrepute or is materially adverse to the interests of the Company; or (e) Mr. Gatley commits any offence under the Bribery Act 2010.
-Effective as of September 1, 2023, Mr. Gatley's annual fee payable under the Gatley Letter of Appointment was increased to £35,000, less any applicable deductions and withholdings (being \$58,930 based on the Bank of Canada exchange rate of 1.6837 as at December 31, 2023).
+The Technical Committee Chair Agreement provided that, commencing January 1, 2022, Mr. Gatley would act as chair of the technical committee of the Company (the "Technical Committee"), which is no longer a Board committee, and provide certain services to the Company in exchange for a fee of £3,000 per calendar month (being approximately \$5,409 based on the Bank of Canada exchange rate of 1.8029 as at December 31, 2024), exclusive of certain taxes, and subject to certain additional fees on a pro-rata basis for additional services provided.
+Mr. Gatley's appointment was terminated on December 25, 2024 as the Technical Committee was no longer regarded a Board committee.
+Under the Technical Committee Chair Agreement, either party was entitled to terminate the agreement by providing one month's written notice of termination to the other party, provided, however, that notwithstanding the foregoing, the Company could terminate the Technical Committee Chair Agreement with immediate effect in the event that: (a) Mr. Gatley committed any gross misconduct affecting the business of the Company; (b) Mr. Gatley committed any serious or repeated breach or non-observance of any of the provisions of the Technical Committee Chair Agreement or refuses or neglects to comply with any reasonable and lawful directors of the Company; (c) Mr. Gatley was convicted of any criminal offence (other than an offence under certain road traffic legislation for which a fine or non-custodial penalty is imposed); (d) Mr. Gatley committed any fraud or dishonesty or acts in any manner which in the opinion of the Board brings or is likely to bring Mr. Gatley or the Company into disrepute or is materially adverse to the interests of the Company; or (e) Mr. Gatley committed any offence under the Bribery Act 2010.
+Effective as of September 1, 2023, Mr. Gatley's annual fee payable under the Gatley Letter of Appointment was increased to £35,000, less any applicable deductions and withholdings (being \$63,101 based on the Bank of Canada exchange rate of 1.8029 as at December 31, 2024).

-Prior to September 1, 2023, the Company had also entered into a letter of appointment with Tony Trahar dated June 6, 2022 (the "Trahar Letter of Appointment"), pursuant to which letter of appointment, Mr. Trahar agreed to act as a non-executive director.
+Prior to September 1, 2023, the Company had also entered into a letter of appointment with Anthony Trahar dated June 6, 2022 (the "Trahar Letter of Appointment"), pursuant to which letter of appointment, Mr. Trahar agreed to act as a non-executive director.
 The Trahar Letter of Appointment provides that either party thereto may terminate such Letter of Appointment with three months' written notice.
 Further, under the Trahar Letter of Appointment, Mr. Trahar was entitled to receive an annual fee of \$20,000, less any applicable deductions and withholdings.
-Effective as of September 1, 2023, Mr. Trahar's annual fee payable under the Trahar Letter of Appointment was increased to £35,000, less any applicable deductions and withholdings (being \$58,930 based on the Bank of Canada exchange rate of 1.6837 as at December 31, 2023).
+Effective as of September 1, 2023, Mr. Trahar's annual fee payable under the Trahar Letter of Appointment was increased to £35,000, less any applicable deductions and withholdings (being \$63,101 based on the Bank of Canada exchange rate of 1.8029 as at December 31, 2024).